MichaelMedford/PlanetTest/README.md

     python analysis.py -water-mask-percentile 50

 Plots of the scene images and masks are generated into the `data` folder, while analysis figures are generated in the `figures` folder.
+The mask plots are useful to inspect individual scenes for inaccurate masks.
+It was through this inspection that the `clear` mask was determined to be of good quality for all scenes in the strip.